TWP Writing Studio

 In 2023-2024, the Writing Studio has returned to conducting our appointments both in-person and synchronously online; please schedule the appointment type that best meets your needs.
 Working in Lilly Library and want a writing consultation?
 We offer evening appointments in Lilly from 5-9pm Mondays, from 7-9pm Thursdays, and from 6-9pm Sundays.
 For online appointments, when it's time for your appointment, log into the scheduling software, click on your appointment slot, and click "start or join online consultation."
 You'll be able to share any writing you've done so far and video-chat with your consultant.

-The Graduate Writing Lab will return in the fall!
+The Graduate Writing Lab will return January 18!

 The Graduate Writing Lab, a partnership between the TWP Writing Studio and The Graduate School, is an in-person writing group that offers regular accountability and catered feedback for graduate-student writers.